By | Feb 13, 2025 | Categories: Hiring & Recruiting, Interviews |

 9. Give me an example of when you helped or mentored someone.

-10. What has been the most difficult challenge you have faced, and how did you solve it?
+10. What has been the most difficult challenge you have faced at work, and how did you resolve it?

 Identifies ambitious, self-motivated candidates.

-12. Tell me about how you addressed a significant failure and what you learned from the experience.
+12. Describe a significant failure and what you learned from the experience.

 Shows humility, emotional intelligence, and if they learn from their failures.